 Before I could book online, it was a challenge to find competent and flexible travel agents to accommodate my quirky travel bookings.
 I found myself explaining to travel agents how to find sneaky flight deals and sneaky strategies, and I thought there must be a better way.

 I was so thrilled when I was able to book my own travel, starting in the early 1990s.

 You Have Time to Research and Book Your Own Travel

 When you can devote time to planning your trip, you might be more effective than a travel agent.
 The chance of a problem increases with each additional layer of communication.
 You give details to a travel agent, they seek suppliers, suppliers get back to the agent, the agent gets back to you.
 If any issues (wrong date, place), repeat the process.

 If you know when and where you want to travel, what you want to do, where to stay, you might save time booking it yourself.
 Travel agents are good at crafting solutions.
 For instance, if a client wants to travel to Paris for a week, the agent can plan the trip by picking the lodging, tours, and transportation.

-You might find better deals with alternative travel components like vacation rentals (AirBNB, HomeAway), independent motels, hostels, or home exchanges.
+You might find better deals with alternative travel components like vacation rentals (Airbnb, HomeAway), independent motels, hostels, or home exchanges.
 Travel agents may not receive commissions for many such trip components.
-NOTE: I charge an hourly fee for travel research and help my clients save money, time, and stress.

 Online booking engines are powerful.
 Users can tweak the options, and pick the most attractive flights, car rentals, hotel rooms, packages, cruises, etc. Frankly, travel agents just cannot book every deal you can find on your own.
 There are many promotional offers, discount codes, Twitter sales, etc., that must be booked through the supplier’s website.